-Couple communication and sexual satisfaction among withdrawal users in Pakistan
+Couple communication and sexual satisfaction among withdrawal users in Pakistan (PDF)

 Douthwaite,Megan; Miller,Peter C.; Sultana,Munawar; ul Haque,Minhaj